The fate of local order in topologically frustrated spin chains: Introduction

-It should, however, be remarked that the results discussed above have been found in specific models and one should wonder about their general relevance.
-In this work, we address this issue and answer positively to the question of whether topological frustration generically destroys any local order.
-As is well known, local order parameters are central elements in Ginzburg-Landau theory.
-They are expectation values of local operators, with support over a finite range of lattice sites, which, given the symmetries of the system, should be zeroed and which, when they assume a value other than zero, signal the spontaneous breaking of the symmetry and the establishment of a macroscopic order.
-We consider general spin-1/2 Hamiltonians with a dominant antiferromagnetic interaction, subject only to a global $SU(2)$ symmetry constraint, that describes a wide class of systems without external fields.
-In fact, this constraint is respected quite generally when the lattice has an odd number of sites and its primary role is to ensure an exact degeneracy in the ground state manifold (at least two-fold).
-This allows for the direct evaluation, even in a finite-size system, of the expectation values for all local operators, i.e. operators with support over a finite range of lattice sites.
+It should, however, be remarked that the results discussed above have been found in specific (integrable) models and one should wonder about their general relevance.
+In this work, we address the question of whether topological frustration generically destroys local order or creates a modulated AFM order with a site-dependent magnetization.
+As it is well known, local order parameters are central elements in Ginzburg-Landau theory.
+They are expectation values of local operators, with support over a finite range of lattice sites, which, given the symmetries of the system, should vanish and which, when they assume a value other than zero, signal the spontaneous breaking of the symmetry and the establishment of a macroscopic order.
+We consider general spin-1/2 models with a dominant short-range antiferromagnetic interaction, subject only to the symmetry constraint that their Hamiltonians do not change under spatial translation and commute with the parity operators in all three spin directions.
+As a matter of fact, these assumptions apply to a wide class of systems without external fields and defects, including ones with short- and long-range two-body Ising-like interactions, cluster terms etc. When the lattice has an odd number of sites, the property to commutativity with the parity operators ensures the presence of an exact (Kramers) degeneracy in the ground state manifold, which is always spanned by an even number of states.
+This allows for the direct evaluation, even in a finite-size system, of the expectation values for all local operators, i.e. operators with support over a finite range of lattice sites~\cite{Maric2019,Maric2020CP}.
 One can then follow the behavior of these observables toward the thermodynamic limit.
-To determine the ground states we will exploit perturbation theory around the classical point, where the degenerate lowest energy states are simple domain wall states.
-Here, because of translation invariance, we classify the states according to their lattice momentum and we prove that in the thermodynamic limit a non-zero expectation value of a local operator, that breaks the (parity) symmetry of the Hamiltonian, can be recovered only if the difference between the momenta of two ground state tends to $\pi$.
-In such cases, the system can indeed preserve a semblance of the order it has under generic boundary conditions, but with a modulation over the whole chain, which spontaneously breaks translational symmetry, similarly to the incommensurate antiferromagnetic order found in~\cite{mari2020frustration}.